 Eddie ‘The Eagle’ Edwards is Great Britain’s first Olympic Ski Jumper.

-With the UK firmly backing the plasterer from Gloucestershire, Eddie took to the slopes followed by a whirlwind of international press and media.
+With the UK public backing the plasterer from Gloucester, Eddie hit the slopes pursued by the international press & media.

-Eddie competed in the 70m and 90m jump events but unfortunately came last in both.
+During the Games, Eddie competed in the 70m and 90m events but unfortunately came last in both.

-Although he did not win an Olympic medal, he did win a place in the hearts of spectators all around the globe.
-The public loved Eddie, ultimately due to his lack of success, but more importantly his pure determination and ‘have a go’ attitude.
+Although he didn’t win an Olympic Ski Jumping medal, he did win a place in the hearts of spectators around the globe.
+The public loved Eddie, ultimately due to his lack of success, but more importantly, due to his determination and ‘have a go’ attitude.

-During the Winter Games closing ceremony, the president of the Organizing Committee, Frank King, singled out Edwards for his contribution: “At these Games, some competitors have won gold, some have broken records, and some of you have even soared like an eagle.”
+During the Winter Games closing ceremony, the Organising Committee President, Frank King, singled out Eddie “At these Games, some competitors have won gold, some have broken records, and some of you have even soared like an eagle.”

 Eddie ‘The Eagle’ Edwards – The Celebrity:

-Eddie was also the jump coach on Channel 4’s The Jump.
+Furthermore, Eddie was the jump coach on Channel 4’s The Jump.

 For further information on Eddie ‘The Eagle’ Edwards, please contact agent: email@example.com